-- Games Gaming and e-sport companies will most easily be able to adapt their existing services and operations to function seamlessly in the metaverse.
+Games - Gaming and eSport companies will most easily be able to adapt their existing services and operations to function seamlessly in the metaverse.
 Because of this head start, "players" in this industry should, on the one hand, carefully consider how to protect their content and assets while also exploring how they can license out their rights to other less metaverse-ready industries.
-On the other hand, the traditional use of buyout models in the content creation process means they are not constrained by a limited grant of rights. - Music Usage tracking poses a particular challenge for music licensing in the metaverse, particularly when you layer in the SAG-AFTRA and AFofM payment requirements for songs recorded under their collective bargaining agreements (which includes most songs from major labels).
+On the other hand, the traditional use of buyout models in the content creation process means they are not constrained by a limited grant of rights.
+Companies operating in this space will likely be the leaders in pushing the boundaries of content licensing as the metaverse continues to grow.

+Music - Usage tracking poses a particular challenge for music licensing in the metaverse, particularly when you layer in the SAG-AFTRA and AFofM payment requirements for songs recorded under their collective bargaining agreements (which includes most songs from major labels).
 With different services, devices, and use cases, the likelihood of receiving duplicate or triplicate claims for a single use are even greater.
 Already complex and expensive usage tracking and reporting systems will need to be adapted to deal with the interactivity inherent within the metaverse.
-Existing collective management licensing structures will also need to be examined, particularly considering what rights such entities will hold in the metaverse and whether they will continue to license on a territorial basis. - Social media -The terms and conditions for the use of social media services set out intellectual property ownership provisions, but the increased interactivity across services and devices in the metaverse will likely blur the lines between where one service begins and another ends and, therefore, which terms will be controlling and also who owns the IP created.
+Existing collective management licensing structures will also need to be examined, particularly considering what rights such entities will hold in the metaverse and whether they will continue to license on a territorial basis.

+Social media - The terms and conditions for the use of social media services set out intellectual property ownership provisions, but the increased interactivity across services and devices in the metaverse will likely blur the lines between where one service begins and another ends and, therefore, which terms will be controlling and also who owns the IP created.
 Similarly, if a user creates a piece of content in one corner of the metaverse, questions will arise as to how it will be licensed in another area and who will be liable for any infringing use.
 Increasingly, end users may demand compensation for any such exploitation - meaning that service providers will need to consider how revenues can be shared across different services and devices.

-• Film and television (TV) - We are already starting to see increased interactivity in how we view film and TV - take, for example, interactive TV and films on Netflix, such as Bandersnatch and You vs. Wild.
-There is more opportunity for increased interactivity between content creators and viewers in the metaverse, both with and between viewers and also with their surroundings.
+Film and TV - We are already starting to see increased interactivity in how we view film and TV - take, for example, interactive TV and films on Netflix, such as Bandersnatch and You vs. Wild.
+As the metaverse continues to grow, there will likely be additional opportunities to exploit existing audio-visual content formats within the metaverse as well (think of movie theatres and branded digital merchandise for your avatars).
+There is more opportunity for increased interactivity between content creators and viewers in the metaverse, both with and between viewers and also with their surroundings, which will create new opportunities for content origination and funding, and may also impact how stories are told.
 This may also raise ownership issues: to what extent does the viewer transition to a creator who holds certain rights in the content, and what does that mean for continued exploitation of the content?
 Also, what does it mean if the interactivity leads to infringement of another party's rights?
 And who is liable: the producer or the interactive viewer?